 A Higher Price Tag

-Many managed WordPress hosting companies will often put certain restrictions on usable plugins.
-They may disable some plugins because the task they perform is handled on the server level (like caching), or they may disable them for security reasons, for example.
+Many managed WordPress hosting companies will put certain restrictions on usable plugins.
+They may disable some plugins because the task they perform is handled on the server level (such as caching), or they may disable them for performance or security reasons.

 This one almost goes without saying: You can only use WordPress on managed WordPress hosts.
 You won’t be able to run other systems such as Joomla, Drupal or Magento on the same server.

 This is, of course, an absolute deal-breaker if you need to run something other than just WordPress!